Skip to main content

 Beyond growth hormone optimization, other peptides offer specialized support for specific bodily functions ∞

-PT-141 (Bremelanotide) ∞ This peptide acts on melanocortin receptors in the to influence sexual function.
+PT-141 (Bremelanotide) ∞ This peptide acts on melanocortin receptors in the central nervous system to influence sexual function.
 It is utilized for addressing sexual health concerns in both men and women, particularly those related to desire and arousal.
 Its mechanism of action is distinct from traditional erectile dysfunction medications, as it targets neurological pathways involved in sexual response.

 Pentadeca Arginate (PDA) ∞ PDA is a peptide designed to support tissue repair, accelerate healing processes, and modulate inflammatory responses.
 Its applications extend to various conditions where tissue integrity and recovery are compromised, offering a targeted approach to cellular regeneration and reduction of systemic inflammation.